AlphaTeam-UOB/Agile-Project/AgileProject/README.md

 - A database system (MySQL, PostgreSQL, SQLite, etc.)
 - [Git](https://git-scm.com/downloads) (optional, but recommended)
 - [XAMPP](https://www.apachefriends.org/) or any alternative server
+Ngrok (for exposing your local server to the internet)
 ## 1. Start MySQL and Apache
 If you're using **XAMPP**, open the control panel and start **Apache** and **MySQL**.
 If you're using another local server, ensure your web server and database are running.